UMD: A Globally Connected University

 A required course paper will be due after you return to the US.

-|This fee is charged to your account when the application status changes from "Accepted" to "Committed."
-This fee includes Education Abroad services including registration, billing, advising, risk management, and pre-departure orientation.|
+|This is a non-refundable fee charged to your account when the application status changes from "Accepted to "Committed."
+This includes services provided by Education Abroad such as registration, billing, advising, risk management, and pre-departure orientation.|

 |This fee represents the housing provided during the program.|

 TOTAL ESTIMATED COST OF ATTENDANCE

-PLEASE NOTE: All University of Maryland study abroad programs are financially self-supporting and, therefore, subject to cancelation due to low enrollment.
+PLEASE NOTE: All University of Maryland study abroad programs are financially self-supporting and, therefore, subject to cancellation due to low enrollment.